- Home

 -

-The find out if someone has been arrested by police during the Fake Patty's Day celebration you are encouraged to contact the Riley County Jail at 785-537-2112, ext.
+To find out if someone has been arrested by police during the Fake Patty's Day celebration you are encouraged to contact the Riley County Jail at 785-537-2112, ext.
 1902.

 - How long should I wait to pick up my friend from the Riley County Jail?